hywkim-private/ALIGNet/README.txt

 # ALIGNet
-A pytorch implementation of ALIGNet, developed by Prof. Rana Hanocka.
+A pytorch implementation of ALIGNet, original development by Prof. Rana Hanocka.

 0. Navigate to ALIGNet or ALIGNet_3d